rsemeraro/XomeBlender/README.md

         python3 inxalizer -i file.bam -la my_label -r MyRef.fasta -scn 2 -vn 50 -sa Branched -cnv 3 1000000
     *    ##### Custom CNV
          With Xome Blender 3.1 you can customize the CNV events.
-The main function, which creates events basing on the number and the size defined by the user, is preserved but now you can pass to Xome Blender a hand made CNV file.
+The main function of ```InXalizer```, which creates events basing on the number and the size defined by the user, is preserved but now you can pass to ```Xome Blender``` a hand made CNV file.
 The CNV file is made of 7 fields: chr, start, end, event (Del-Dup), copy number, subclones, reference.

                 chr4    64680053    65680053    Del 2   1000_variants_S1    /ext-HD2/GRCh38.fa
                 chr13   55771838    56771838    Del 2   1000_variants_S1    /ext-HD2/GRCh38.fa